finom/vovk/docs/docs/vovk-architecture.md

 sidebar_position: 6
 ---

-# The Vovk Pattern
+# The Vovk Architecture

 **Vovk.ts** combines back-end and front-end code into one code base.
-The logical parts of the app are split into folders given them corresponding name.
+The logical parts of the app are split into folders called "modules" (or "virtual modules") given them corresponding name.
 The folders are split into "things" such as user, post, comment, app settings, auth features etc. Besically "a thing" can belong to 2 categories:

 1. An entity (a model) like "user" or "post" requires to put all or most of the user code into "user" folder.
 1. Anything what doesn't belong to some specific entity: app settings, auth, AI stuff...
 The typical structure of the app would look like that: